grafana/grafana/docs/sources/administration/roles-and-permissions/access-control/plan-rbac-rollout-strategy/index.md

 Using Service Accounts is an efficient way to facilitate M2M communications.
 However, they can pose a security threat if not scoped appropriately.
 To limit the scope of a service account, you can begin by creating a Service Account with `No Basic Role` and then assign the necessary permissions for the account.

-1. Head over to the Service Accounts page and add a new Service Account.
+1. Refer to [Service Accounts](https://grafana.com/docs/grafana/latest/administration/service-accounts/) and add a new Service Account.
-1. Set the necessary roles for the Service Account.
 1. Set the basic role to `No Basic Role`.
 1. Set the fixed roles needed for the Service Account.

 This will reduce the required permissions for the Service Account and minimize the risk of compromise.